Last updated: Tuesday, 4 August 2020

 Personal information means data relating to a living individual who can be identified from the data, or from that data and other information held by the data controller.
 We collect and hold personal information for public health purposes about:

-- Rochdale borough residents
+- Rochdale borough residents and visitors

 - Births and deaths in the Rochdale borough

 - People receiving health and care services in the Rochdale borough

 - People who work or attend school in the Rochdale borough

 - All people to whom we have a public health duty of care

 Public Health collects different information for different reasons, from providing funding for services to producing statistics to prioritise activities and campaigns.
 Some examples of information that may be collected include:

 - Name, age, marital status, address and contact details, including email address

 - Date of birth or death